QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 :math:`\{\tilde d_t\}_{t=0}^\infty` is a stochastic process with mean zero representing a demand shifter.

+For more details see :doc:`Cattle cycles <cattle_cycles>`

 Models of Occupational Choice and Pay
 ======================================

+We'll describe the following pair of schooling models that view education as a time-to-build process:

 -  Rosen schooling model for engineers